curriculr/curriculr.github.io/_docs/configuration.md

     - dat
 {% endhighlight %}

 This tells Curriculr what file formats are allowed for file upload per kind for this course.
-As mentioned begore, Curriculr classifies files into five categories (or kinds): images, videos, audios, documents and others.
+As mentioned before, Curriculr classifies files into five categories (or kinds): images, videos, audios, documents and others.
 These settings will override the `allowed_file_types` account settings for this course.

-### Permitions
+### Permissions
 {% highlight yaml %}
 allow_file_upload: true
 {% endhighlight %}